 You do not need to use your SNAP benefits every month to qualify.
 Your SNAP benefits do not expire at the end of each month.
 If your SNAP case is closed for some reason, you still have the right to use any remaining benefits in your EBT account before the case closed.

-However, DTA will remove EBT benefits (“expunge”) from your account if you have not used your benefits for 365 consecutive days.
-106 C.M.R. §364.900(E).
-DTA must send you a letter before they take any action to remove benefits.
+However, DTA will remove EBT benefits (“expunge”) from your account if you have not used your benefits at all for 274 consecutive days.
+106 C.M.R. § 364.900(E)(.
+DTA must send you a letter 30 days before they take any action to remove benefits.
 Once expunged, you cannot get those benefits back.

 Getting help to use your EBT card

 If the reason you have not used your EBT card is because you lost your EBT card or forgot your PIN, you can get a new card or PIN.
-See What if I do not have an EBT card or my card is lost or stolen?
+See What if my EBT card or benefits are lost or stolen?
 A high EBT balance or idle EBT account is not a sign of fraud!